ignadv1986/NGS-From-Bench-to-Bioinformatics/03_Transcriptomics_(RNA-seq)/02_analysis_workflow.md

 - **basemean:** The average expression across all samples.
 - **log2FoldChange (LFC):** The magnitude of the change (e.g., a value of 1 means a 2-fold increase; a value of -1 represents a 2-fold decrease).
 - **The adjusted p-value (padj):** Corrects for multiple testing, controlling for false discovery rate (FDR), using the Benjamini-Hochberg correction.
-Let´s say we have a p-value of 0.01.
-That means we have a 1% possibility of our result being a false positive.
+For example, a p-value of 0.01 means that there is a 1% possibility of the result being a false positive.
 Padj drastically reduces this number, and in consequence a padj < 0.05 is considered the threshold for significance.

 ### LFC shrinkage